upday/upday.github.io/_posts/blog/2016-09-13-code-reviews.md

 Rules and processes kill __creativity__.
 You want to give as much freedom to everyone as possible without hurting someone else (that's part of the German constitution by the way [Article 2.1 _Every person shall have the right to free development ... insofar as he does not violate the rights of others ..._]).

-Developers develop processes and methods.
+Developers construct processes and methods.
 They align on conventions.
 Sometimes other developers violate them; often even deliberately.
 How to handle those violations?

 Often when the reviewer changes from consultant to finger-pointing judge (and hangman) who points at the wiki in which he documented the rule three years ago (without ever discussing it properly); the tone gets rough. _Catch some breath, adjust your mindset..._.